How to convert your company from a C-Corp to an LLC

 This dissolution process involves filing a number of documents to the Secretary of State’s office which when approved means the conversion has taken effect.

-First, you and other owners at your C-Corp are required to register the LLC which will be ‘merging’ with the C-Corp.
+First, you and other C-Corp owners must register the LLC which will be ‘merging’ with the C-Corp.

 By doing this, the shareholders at your C-Corp become members of your new LLC.
 Once this has been carried out, you and these current shareholders at the C-Corp proceed to vote to merge your roles as stakeholders in the C-Corp with your LLC membership.

 After this is done, the next step is a formal exchange of C-Corp shares by each former C-Corp shareholder for LLC membership rights.